moleculerjs/database/docs/README.md

 | -------- | ---- | ------- | ----------- |
 | `<id>` | `any` | `null` | ID of entity.
 The name of property comes from the primary key field. |

-No any special parameters.
+There are no any special parameters.
 All fields will be used for entity after validation.

 ### REST endpoint
 ```js